 7. Staying in the passing lane

-Almost as annoying as someone yo-yoing between lanes are drivers who stay on the far left lane.
-It’s there for passing, to make traffic smoother, not for you to feel like you own the road!
+Almost as annoying as someone yo-yoing between lanes are drivers who stay on the right lane.
+It’s there for overtaking, to make traffic smoother, not for you to feel like you own the road!

-Staying in the passing lane will just force everyone to drive exactly at your speed, or worse, try to pass you from the right.
+Staying in the passing lane will just force everyone to drive exactly at your speed, or worse, try to pass you from the left.
 Play by the rules!